ask-rajesh/Data-Structure/README.md

 ## What is Data Structure?

-A data structure is a way of organizing and storing data in a computer so that it can be accessed and modified efficiently
+A data structure is a way of organizing and storing data in a computer so that it can be accessed and modified efficiently.

 ## Types of Data Structure